netxms/netxms-doc/admin/user-management.rst

    * - Send notifications
      - Allow user to send manual notifications via |product_name| server.
    * - Unlink helpdesk tickets
-     - Allow user to unlink alarm from external helpdesk system :ref:`helpdesk-integration`.
+     - Allow user to unlink alarms from external helpdesk system :ref:`helpdesk-integration`.
    * - View all alarm categories
      - Allow user to view all alarms generated by Event Processing Policy rules.
        If this is off, user will only see alarms for categories he/she has access to.